Healthdirect Free Australian health advice you can count on.

 • Sign your child up to play a team sport.

-• Limit screen-based activities to 2 hours a day for school-aged children, and less than 1 hour a day for preschoolers and toddlers.
+Limit screen-based activities to a maximum of 2 hours a day for school-aged children, and less than 1 hour a day for preschoolers and toddlers.

-How you talk to your child about obesity can affect their willingness to keep a healthy weight.
+How you talk to your child about obesity can affect their willingness to aim for a healthy weight.

 Keep the focus of your conversation on maintaining a healthy lifestyle and good health.
-You can consider the following tips:
+Here are some tips:

 • Instead of talking about being 'fat', 'heavy' and 'obese', use phrases like 'above your healthiest weight'.

-• Don’t compare your child to their peers.
+• Do not compare your child to their peers.
 Discourage them from comparing themselves.

-• Instead of labelling foods or activities as 'good' or 'bad', use words like 'healthy' and 'healthier options'.
+• Instead of labelling foods or activities as 'good' or 'bad', use words such as 'healthy' and 'healthier options'.

-• Don’t make negative comments about your own weight or body shape as your children will notice these.
+• Do not make negative comments about your own weight or body shape — your children are always listening to you and will notice and model these comments.

-• Focus on steps towards a healthy lifestyle rather than setting weight-loss goals.
+• Focus on taking steps towards a healthy lifestyle rather than setting weight loss goals.

 What are the complications of obesity in children?